 - From there on, the Wi-Fi network that you were connected to will be forgotten.

 - Wait a few seconds, and then click on the network.

 - Re-enter the password and connect to the network again

 Change DNS settings

-There could be an issue with your network and changing the DNS settings could help with restoring the Wi-Fi connection.
+There could be an issue with your network, and changing the DNS settings could help restore the Wi-Fi connection.

 - Select the Wi-Fi menu